Perryville: Then & Now

-The Civil War Trust recently had the opportunity to ask Kurt Holman, manager of the Perryville Battlefield State Historic Site, a number of questions on the importance of the Battle of Perryville and the state of the battlefield as it exists today.
+In 2011, The Civil War Trust had the opportunity to ask Kurt Holman, manager of the Perryville Battlefield State Historic Site, a number of questions on the importance of the Battle of Perryville and the state of the battlefield's preservation.

 Civil War Trust: The Battle of Perryville was the culmination of one of the great northern thrusts by the Confederacy during the Civil War.
 What was Braxton Bragg’s strategic goal for this 1862 campaign?

 Kurt Holman: Politically, he wanted to make a show of force of Confederate Arms into Kentucky to stimulate recruiting efforts in the State of Kentucky.
 He believed (as did many other Confederates) that Kentuckians were just at the tipping point of joining the Confederate Cause en-mass and all that was needed was a show of force.
 Also the control of Kentucky would show the world that the Confederate reversals in the Western Theater were a temporary anomaly, and official recognition from England and France would be sure to come which would then lead to a negotiated peace with the United States, thus Confederate independence.

 Militarily, with Kentucky in Confederate hands, the United States would be denied access to the Ohio, Mississippi, Cumberland and Tennessee rivers, which were major invasion routes into the south, putting the United States on the strategic defensive.
 Also, Kentucky’s substantial agricultural resources as well as fighting men would be added to the Confederacy.